luislaguardia/luislaguardia/README.md

 ## **Leadership & Community Involvement**

-- **Microsoft Learn Student Ambassador** (2024 – Present)
+- **Microsoft Learn Student Ambassador**
-Representing Microsoft on campus by advocating for technology, promoting learning resources, and engaging with the student tech community.
+  - Representing Microsoft on campus by advocating for technology, promoting learning resources, and engaging with the student tech community.

 ---

 ## **Experience**

 ### **Freelance Developer**
-*2023 – Present*
 - Built and deployed responsive web and mobile applications using React, Next.js, Laravel, and Flutter
 - Integrated RESTful APIs, third-party services, and both SQL and NoSQL databases
 - Performed security audits and penetration tests for client applications